ChicagoCityscape/gis-data/DATA.md

 Spatial data used on Chicago Cityscape (generally ordered by centrality to our service)
-* Indicates that the data is obtained on the fly via an API

 - Building permits
   - Chicago